Which San Francisco Airport Should You Fly Into?

 Some south bay cities are just as easy, or easier, to get to as San Francisco.
 But the further south you go, the more it makes sense to fly into SJC.

 - Taxi/Uber/Lyft: Palo Alto is about 20-25 minutes from SFO and Ubers/Taxis can cost anywhere from $15-40.
-For San Jose, which is 36 miles south of SFO, it’s around 45 mins – 1 hour, depending on traffic.
+For San Jose, which is 36 miles south of SFO, it’s around 45 to 60 minutes, depending on traffic.
 An Uber/Taxi can cost between $28-50.

 - Public Transit: The South Bay is also accessible by CalTrain.
 Just take the BART one stop to Millbrae, then change to CalTrain.
 A one-way trip should cost you about $11 and 50 minutes for Palo Alto, or $13.30 and 1.5 hours for San Jose.

 Headed to Marin, Santa Rosa, or other areas of the North Bay?
 The Marin Airporter bus is your best bet for public transportation.
 It costs around $22 per person, each way.
 Children 12 and under travel for free with an adult.
-Travel can be anywhere from 45 minutes – 1.5 hours.
+Travel can be anywhere from 45 to 90 minutes.

 The Budget Hub: Oakland International Airport (OAK)